ronaldtorres/website/_posts/2019-02-17-xcodeproj.md

 ---
 layout: post
-title: Interacting with your Xcode projects in Swift
+title: Interacting with Xcode projects in Swift
-excerpt: This tiny blog post contains some thoughts on the rants I often see about apps written in Electron and what's my opinion on the framework and the apps written with it.
-comments-issue-number: 31
-tags: [electron, web, desktop apps, js, electronjs]
+excerpt: This blog post is an introduction to the format of Xcode projects and xcodeproj, a Swift library that helps read and update Xcode projects in Swift.
+The post contains a few hands-on examples for developers to experiment with the library.
+tags: [xcodeproj, swift, xcode, project]
 ---

 One of the core building block of [Tuist](https://tuist.io) is [`xcodeproj`](https://github.com/tuist/xcodeproj), a Swift library that allows you to read, update and write Xcode projects.
 Tuist leverages the tool to generate projects and provide a convenient and friendly interface to your Xcode projects.
 The main gateway to modify Xcode projects is Xcode, the official IDE from Apple.
 Xcode knows the structure of the project and converts your actions within the project into changes in the project files.
 We barely have to touch those files ourselves, only if we get git conflicts and need to move some lines around.